 A mandatory element of the Master Green Instrument Rating Test was a simulated double engine failure shortly after take-off, followed by an instrument circuit, approach and overshoot on two engines.
 Thus, when we had reached about 400 feet after take-off, I initiated a practice double-engine failure by throttling the two engines on the starboard side back to flight idle.
-The pilot handled things well - or so it seemed at first.
+The pilot, and his crew, handled things well - or so it seemed at first.

 Non-pilots will probably not understand what that last paragraph was all about.
 Let me explain.
-With either one or both engines on one side of the aircraft at flight idle, the pilot has to offset the rudder to keep the aircraft in balanced flight, that is to say neither turning to left or right nor yawing left or right about the vertical axis.
-The aircraft is in balanced flight when the turn and slip instrument shows the turn needle upright and the yaw indicator, a ball encased in a tube underneath the turn needle, central.
+With either one or both engines on one side of the aircraft at flight idle, the pilot has to offset the rudder to keep the aircraft in balanced flight, that is to say neither turning to left or right, nor yawing left or right about the aircraft's vertical axis.
+The aircraft is in balanced flight when the turn and slip instrument shows the turn needle upright and the yaw indicator, a ball encased in a transparent tube underneath the turn needle, central.
 There are two ways of achieving that.
 The pilot can use brute force and apply the necessary foot pressure on the appropriate rudder pedal or he can use the electrically operated trimming device which will adjust a trim tab on the rudder itself.
 In practice what you are supposed to do is use the brute force method first and then use the electric trimmer to take the pressure off the rudder pedals.
-The pilot on the test I have just related, had applied the trim in the wrong direction and so he was having to 'keep the ball in the middle' by more and more effort with his feet on the rudder pedals.
+The pilot on this test had initially applied the trim in the wrong direction and so he had to 'keep the ball in the middle' by more and more effort with his feet on the rudder pedals.

 He turned to me and said: "Well done, Tony.
 If you had renewed my Master Green rating I would immediately have telephoned the AOC and recommended that he re-consider your appointment as OC VSU."

-To this day I simply don't know whether he had applied the rudder trim the wrong way to check me out, or whether he had actually done it by mistake in the tense atmosphere of having to renew his instrument rating with a new and inexperienced examiner.
+To this day I don't know whether he had applied the rudder trim the wrong way to check me out, or whether he had actually done it by mistake in the tense atmosphere of having to renew his instrument rating with a new and inexperienced examiner.
 Naturally, word spread like wild fire that the new OC VSU had withdrawn the Station Commander's instrument rating.
-I believe the fact that I'd had the temerity to do that, caused the other captains to dread their VSU check rides with me.
+I believe the fact that I'd had the temerity to do that, caused the other captains to dread their VSU check rides with me - which was certainly not what I wanted.
 That Station Commander flew an excellent test a couple of weeks later and I was pleased to reinstate his Master Green Rating.

 Word quickly spread that Cunnane's VSU check rides were different.